Timers

 }

-1 Set @ComponentId annotation for the component.
+1 Uses the @ComponentId annotation to identify the component.

-2 Extend TimedAction class.
+2 Extends the TimedAction class.

 Failures and retries

-Cancelling a timer
+Canceling a timer

 @HttpEndpoint("/orders")